Rally Speedway

-Rally Speedway (also known as John Anderson's Rally Speedway) is a top-down racing game developed by John Anderson for the Atari 8-bit family and published by Adventure International in 1983.
-The Atari version was released on cartridge.
-It was ported to the Commodore 64 and published by Commodore in 1985.
-The game includes an editor allowing players to create and save their own race tracks.
+Rally Speedway (also known as John Anderson's Rally Speedway) is a top-down racing game developed by John Anderson for Atari 8-bit computers.
+It was published by Adventure International in 1983 as 16K ROM cartridge.
+A port to the Commodore 64 was published by Commodore in 1985.
+The game includes options for changing how vehicles handle, such as top speed, acceleration, and whether roads are wet, dry, or icy.
+There's also an integrated editor for creating and saving race tracks.

+Ansderson was inspired by the 1980 Intellivision game Auto Racing.
+In turn, Rally Speedway directly influenced the 1991 Nintendo Entertainment System game Micro Machines.

 Gameplay

 Rally Speedway shows a birds-eye view of a small section of a larger race track that scrolls.
 Single-player and two-player modes are available, with no computer-controlled opponents present in either mode.
 In the single-player game, the player races against time.
 The only goal is to improve one's lap time while avoiding various roadside objects.

 In the two-player mode, players race against each other over a set amount of laps (three by default).
 Both players share the same view of the track.
 Player vehicles get near the screen's edges when the distance between them grows.
-Once one player gets too far behind, she receives a 5-second time penalty, and both players are placed together at the current location.
+Once one player gets too far behind, he or she receives a 5-second time penalty, and both players are placed together at the current location.
 A player that crashes receives a 10-second penalty.

-There are options for changing top speed and acceleration, road surface, and even enabling immunity to crashes.
+There are options for changing top speed and acceleration, road surface, and enabling immunity to crashes.

-Rally Speedway includes an editor for creating new tracks and loading saving them on cassette or disk.
+Rally Speedway includes an editor for creating new tracks and saving them on cassette or disk.